gregdirst/wc-jumpbridges/README.md

 # How to import jumpbridges into EveEye.com

+## Why did I do this

+I wanted to use EveEye and SMT with our jumpbridges and I was struggling to figure out how.
+Too many dead ends that didn't work.
+I figured I would share what I did and would love to get some feedback on other ways.

 ## Chrome Extension

 I found this extension and enabled it.
 Please do your due diligence before installing extensions.